LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-- When loading all models, load selections if here is a way to do so.
+- When loading all models, load selections if there is a way to do so.

 ### version 2.360.2
 *Released*: 22 August 2023